An endoscopy is a procedure where organs inside your body are looked at using an instrument called an endoscope.

 In some cases, you may also need antibiotics to reduce the risk of an infection.

 If you're taking a medicine to thin your blood, such as warfarin or clopidogrel, you may need to stop taking it for a few days before having an endoscopy.
-This is to prevent excessive bleeding during the procedure.
+This is to help prevent bleeding during the procedure.

-The endoscopy procedure
+During an endoscopy procedure

 You may also be offered a sedative to help you relax and make you less aware of what's going on around you.